How the Tenure Process Works

 The letters of reference are then added to the package.
-The Board of Regents requires a minimum of three letters; COE prefers at least six letters from referees who are clear leaders in the candidate’s field.
+The Board of Regents requires a minimum of three letters; the Provost requires at least five letters from referees who are clear leaders in the candidate’s field.
 The list of external reviewers should be updated with an indication of letters received or not received and a brief biosketch of reviewers selected.
 This is now done in PROMOTE.

 - Area Committee’s Letter (provided by committee chair – about August)1.
 The area committee’s letter should provide an in-depth assessment of the candidate’s most scholarly accomplishments in their field.
 This assessment is independent of the external letters of reference, and no vote is taken.
 The memo generated should be signed by all committee members and forwarded to the school chair.